paulkogni/postdoc-year1/biweekly_meeting.md

     - changing my role on scicore
         - either you could do it
         - or we have to submit a new form to Sofia(?)
+- [ ] Sven asked: possible to publish results already somewhere?
+    - for medical a bit too little / not too interesting
+    - for ML: no new methods